MohalBa/KYC-AML/README.md

-#	KYC - Know Your Customer
+#	KYC/AML - Know Your Customer
 ## A Decentralized KYC Verification Process for Banks.

 ### Smart Contract Flow